-Filter by CategoryAll Careers Culture How Tos News Reviews Talking Tech for Good Tech Theme of the Week Women in Tech Work
+Filter by CategoryAll Culture How Tos News Reviews Talking Tech for Good Tech Theme of the Week Women in Tech Work

 “Testing one user is 100 percent better than testing none.”
 That’s one of Steve Krug’s mantras in his book Don’t Make Me Think: A Common Sense Approach to Web Usability, a user-friendly introduction to making websites easier for people to navigate and understand.
 He emphasizes that while there are some general usability principles, it’s most … Continued